HEMADRIDONADULA07/eth-avax_mod1/README.md

 This smart contract is provided as an example for educational purposes.
 It is not audited and should not be used in production environments without proper security reviews and testing.

----

-Feel free to further customize the README as needed for your project.